ZhiGroup/pytorch_ehr/README.md

 # Pytorch_ehr

 * Predictive analytics on EHR cerner data using pytorch library;
-* Models built: baseline Logistic Regression, CNN, dialated CNN, RNN, Bidirectional RNN, Dialated RNN, TCN, WaveNet;
+* Models built: baseline Logistic Regression with embedding dimension 1 and 2, CNN with 1 group and 2 groups, dialated CNN, RNN, Bidirectional RNN, Dialated RNN, TCN, WaveNet;
-* The framework has modularized components for models, data loading and processing, and training;
+* The framework has modularized components for models, data loading and processing, and training, validation and test;
-* Bayesian Optimization implemented for hyperparameter search for all models;
+* Bayesian Optimization implemented for hyperparameters search for models;
 * Data used: Cerner, with 15815 unique medical codes.
+Test on 1 hospital

 ## Getting Started

-Something something I don't know what to put here yet. place holder place holder
+place holder place holder

-### Prerequisites
+## Prerequisites

-pytorch library, installation instructions could be found at <http://pytorch.org/>
+Pytorch library, installation instructions could be found at <http://pytorch.org/> Bayesian Optimization package at github repo: <https://github.com/fmfn/BayesianOptimization>

 ## Running the Tests